-According to the Pareto principle, class C purchases represent 5% of the total cost of company purchases on average, but account for up to 50% of purchased items.
+According to the Pareto principle, tail spend represent 5% of the total cost of company purchases on average, but account for up to 50% of purchased items.
 Still too often considered non-strategic, this procurement category in fact covers the bulk of indirect spending.
 And behind these hidden costs are genuine savings opportunities.

-By precisely evaluating all of their expenditure, procurement departments have all the information they need to optimise their class C purchases.
+By precisely evaluating all of their expenditure, procurement departments have all the information they need to optimise their tail spend.
 To assist them in this process, Manutan has created the Savin'side® method.
 This unique approach analyses the purchasing behaviour and total costs of a company through six key levers:

 - Deployment of the agreement